trambarhq/relaks-hacker-news-example/README.md

 # Relaks Hacker News Example

 The unopinionated nature of [Relaks](https://github.com/trambarhq/relaks) makes it especially useful during the prototyping phrase of development.
 In this example, we're going to build a quick-and-dirty [Hacker News](https://news.ycombinator.com/) reader.
-We won't put much thoughts into software architecture.
+We don't want to time on software architecture.
 We just want a working demo to show people.
 The focus will be squarely on the user interface.

 [Here's the end result](https://trambar.io/examples/hacker-news/).

 [![Screenshot](docs/img/screenshot.png)](https://trambar.io/examples/hacker-news/)

+(In case you're wondering: Yes, the UI is meant as a joke :-)

 ## Data source